tylerharter/cs301-projects/spring19/p3/README.md

 Double check that these files don't get renamed by your browser (by running `ls` in the terminal from your `p3` project directory).
-You'll do all your work in a new `main.ipynb` notebook that you'll create and handin when you're done.
+You'll do all your work in a new `main.ipynb` notebook that you'll create and hand in when you're done.
 You'll test as usual by running `python test.py`.

 We won't explain how to use the `project` module here (the code in the